HomeTeamsIndiaFrom the Vault – India Tour to England in 1982 is Undone...

 Gundappa Viswanath was a half-century player whenever he was needed and helped to avoid embarrassment for his team Three times.The best batsmanship during the Tests was by Dilip Vengsarkar, Kapil Dev, and Sandeep Patil.They will be the foundations of Indian cricket in the next five or six years even though Kapil Dev’s preference for batting instead of bowling is a concern.India can’t afford to let Kapil Dev lose interest in his bowling.

 Australia has made Keith Miller concentrates on his bowling.
-More recently, they have Pakistan in their treatment of Imran Khan.Kapil Dev’s bat was the highlight during the trip.He’s never looked this amazing.Sometimes, statisticians are extremely useful.One of them said that Kapil who made his 292 runs across the three Tests took just 273 deliveries.
+More recently, they have Pakistan in their treatment of Imran Khan.Kapil Dev’s bat was the highlight of the trip.He’s never looked this amazing.Sometimes, statisticians are extremely useful.One of them said that Kapil who made his 292 runs across the three Tests took just 273 deliveries.

 With 96 overs in one entire day (576 deliveries), Kapil Dev did not bat for even a half-day!Kapil Dev was the one who provided his team with the drive to keep fighting.Without his encouragement and inspire them, Patil would never have let go of his self-imposed chains to take on one of the best innings, with the most ferocity never seen before in England.
 In a ferocious attack, Kapil Dev forced his Indians to fight, and they did.The magnitude of his influence could not be more evident as at The Oval when India lost the services of their most feared player, Gavaskar.